Updated: Jun 29

-When my youngest son was diagnosed with a rare cancer in 2016, he and I lived at the University Hospital of Wales in Cardiff for nine months, as he underwent 7 operations and a grueling treatment regime.
-I lived in the parents accommodation within the hospital, provided for by the charity LATCH.
+When my youngest son was diagnosed with a rare cancer in 2016, he and I lived at the University Hospital of Wales in Cardiff for nine months, as he underwent 7 operations and a gruelling treatment regime.
+I lived in the parent's accommodation within the hospital, provided for by the charity LATCH.

 The flat was home from home, with a laundry room and fully functioning kitchen, but I found myself grabbing take out food and coffee from the cafe and hospital concourse shops when I could and it dawned on me, just how wasteful I was being.